 If you’re moving to Eastern Europe from the US, get ready for an education.
-Shipping household goods overseas is much more complicated than sending them, say, from Boston to Arizona in a moving van.
+Shipping personal items overseas is much more complicated than sending them, say, from Boston to Arizona in a moving van.
 You’ll need to get up to speed on what you can and can’t ship in an ocean container, assemble the necessary paperwork and prepare to clear Customs while avoiding costly duties and delays.

 Here’s some advice on how to ship Eastern Europe-bound personal freight, with help from an international freight forwarder.
 We’ll use Poland as an example, but most of this information also applies to Hungary, the Czech Republic and other Eastern European nations in the European Union.

 You’re allowed to ship almost anything.
 But only personal effects—things you’ve actually been using in your life—can enter Poland without duties or taxes.
 Five boxes filled with your winter wardrobe?
 Fine.
 One bottle of vodka?
 No problem.
 But if you ship 30 pairs of unworn blue jeans, or six cartons of your favorite shampoo, the Customs agent in Poland will probably deem those commercial imports, and that will cost you money.

 Also, Customs considers an item personal property only if you’ve owned it for more than six months.
 If you ship a large screen TV, or any other major item, make sure you can present a receipt to prove when you bought it.
 This is especially important if you ship the item in its original box.

 Don’t load firearms in your container.
 Take them on the plane as checked luggage.
 Before you do, check with the authorities in Poland to make sure you’re allowed to bring those particular firearms into the country.
 Also, bring documentation to prove you owned them legally in the US.

 Jewelry and other small, high-value items can travel in a container, but why take the chance?
 Keep them close and safe in your carry-on bag when you fly.